 - Create a campaign in the Ad Manager for catalog sales

 - Set more campaign settings (Audience, Budget, and Schedule, optional: Instagram Account)

 - Select the ad format for the template: single image, carousel, collection

 - Specify additional ad details (Depending on the ad format you choose, you can add link descriptions, ad text, or URL parameters.)

-During ad creation, so to speak, only the framework of the display is created (format, teaser, CTA button, etc.) and the product shown therein changes.
+During ad creation, so to speak, only the framework of the display is created (format, teaser, CTA button, etc.), and the product is shown therein changes.
 The Dynamic Product Ads are especially recommended for remarketing because interested website visitors are shown relevant products to return them to the store.

 Advertisers who advertise for these areas can also use dynamic product ads.